 My Ashtanga journey started in 2013 after many years of internal searching.
-I had returned from a holiday in Morocco which I had embarked on with the intention of turning a new leaf.
-Upon returning to England I made the decision to attend one yoga class a day for one week, to mark change, and to push myself to form new shapes in my life.
+I had been on a holiday to Morocco, which I had embarked on with the intention of turning a new leaf.
+Upon returning to England, I made the decision to attend one yoga class a day for one week, to mark a change, and to push myself to form new shapes in my life.
 Though this was a simple decision I had the sense that it could be life changing.
 I had practiced various styles of yoga (though never Ashtanga) on and off for the previous eight years so I already had a deep love and respect for the ancient practice.

 During that fateful week I attended an evening Ashtanga Vinyasa led class & instantly fell in love with the practice.
-After a few months of attending evening classes, my teacher at the time, Luiz Veiga, who still currently teaches in London, informed me that he also held 'Mysore style' classes early in the mornings, where students practice the series individually & at their own pace, without the verbal lead of the teacher.
-As terrifying as this seemed, one morning I took the plunge, arose at 4.30am and made my way across London to attend my first morning Mysore class.
+After a few months of attending evening classes, my teacher at the time informed me that he also held 'Mysore style' classes early in the mornings, where students practice the series individually & at their own pace, without the verbal lead of the teacher.
+As terrifying as this seemed, one morning I took the plunge, arose at 4.00 am and made my way across London to attend my first morning Mysore class.
 It is difficult to express in words the feelings I experienced during that practice, though I can say it felt like a 'coming home'.
 Needless to say I never looked back and have had a daily Ashtanga Yoga practice since.

 In the 2016 I decided to follow my heart and take myself to Mysore in India (where Ashtanga Yoga originates, as taught by Krishnamacharya).
 There I found my teacher, Chidananda MV who has been practising since the age of 8 and teaching since the age of 16.
 I spent almost a year under his teaching, guidance and support.
 I completed my teacher training with Chidananda MV in June 2017.